restarian/bracket_print/doc/options.md

 **quote_qualifier** - *[boolean]*, default: false

 * To put quoting around qualifiers in Objects.
-The denote_quoting string will be used in this as well.
+The *denote_quoting* string will be used in this as well.

-**level** - *[number]*, default: 1
+**log_level** - *[number]*, default: 1

 * This option accepts strings, numbers and Arrays and will convert the value set to it to a string representation of ranges.
 Arrays should be in pairs denoting ranges.
 Two Array values of the same value need to be set to denote a single value.
 E.g. [1, 1, 4, 6] denotes a level of either 1 or on/between 4 and 6.
 Strings can be passed in lieu of Array pairs for more human friendly syntax.
 When strings are passed in: ranges are two numbers separated with a dash and single value levels are separated with commas.
 E.g. log_level = "1,4-6" denotes a level of either 1 or on/between 4 and 6 like the example above.
 White space is ignored and strings are parsed as numbers in any case (Array or String).
 The value of log_level will be set to *[-Infinity, Infinity]* (which will match all levels),  if an empty string or the string "all" is set.
 Note: The only way to use negative numbers is to passed in Array pairs.

+**level** - *[number]*, default: 1

+* The level of the print instance which pertains to the current *log_level*.
+Continued text processing will not occur if the level is set to a value which is not in one of the *log_level* ranges.

 **internal_level** - *[number]*, default: false

 * This is used to set the level of any messages which are logged internally in bracket print.
-Setting the value falsey will use the same level as the level.
+Setting the value falsey will use the value level as the current level.